kaifsiddiquei/GITBOOK/introduction-overview/why-decnect-is-different.md

 - **Zero-Knowledge Architecture**: Your data remains private even while using AI features
 - **User-Controlled Data**: You decide what data to share and with whom
 - **Encrypted Communications**: End-to-end encryption with blockchain verification
+- **Anonymous Login**: Fully anonymous and secure, no centralized accounts

 ## 💡 Unique Value Propositions

 ### 1. AI + Web3 Synergy
-DEXGO is the first platform to truly integrate AI capabilities with Web3 principles, creating new possibilities for:
+DecNect is the first platform to truly integrate AI capabilities with Web3 principles, creating new possibilities for:
 - Smart contract interactions through natural language
 - AI-powered DeFi insights and recommendations
 - Automated Web3 workflow management